helium/docs/docs/network-mobile/data-only-guides/data-only-juniper-mist.md

    2. Open the key.pem (or similarly named) file in a text editor, then copy and paste the contents into the **Private Key** field
    3. Open the cert.pem (or similarly named) file in a text editor, then copy and paste the contents (including the header & footer) into the **Signed Certificate** field

    NOTE: you may need to delete existing keys and certs that in boxes when you open this popup.
-If wanted you can save these to a local file on your computer incase you need them in the future.
+If wanted you can save these to a local file on your computer in case you need them in the future.

 <figure className="screensnippet-wrapper">
   <img